 She joins other Romneys floated as possible congressional candidates, including Mitt’s son, Tagg Romney, who considered a Massachusetts Senate bid before passing on the race to fill John Kerry’s seat.
 Mitt’s wife, Ann, had also been touted as a potential candidate by the Boston Herald, but she later told FOX News that she never was interested.

 So who is the Romney with the best chance of winning political office?
 Look to Josh Romney, one of Mitt’s five sons.
 Utah party leaders talked to him in 2008 about challenging Democratic Rep. Jim Matheson, and he later eyed the lieutenant governor position.
 Unlike Massachusetts, the thoroughly red state would be very welcoming to a Romney political foray; Mitt Romney won Utah by nearly 48 points, the widest margin in the country.

-This article appears in the March 14, 2013, edition of National Journal Daily.
+This article appears in the March 14, 2013, edition of NJ Daily.